Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 Production patterns and operational considerations

 Three patterns recur in production DSPy deployments.
 First, compile-once-deploy-many: run the optimisation step in CI when the model or training data changes, then deploy the compiled prompts as static templates.
 This avoids paying the optimisation cost in the request path.
-Second, compile-on-update: when a model version changes (e.g. moving from Claude 4 to Claude 4.5), re-compile the program against the new model because optimised prompts are model-specific.
+Second, compile-on-update: when the underlying model version changes, re-compile the program against the new model because optimised prompts are model-specific.
 Third, hybrid hand-and-compile: hand-tune the high-level program structure and let DSPy optimise the prompts inside each step.

 Operational considerations: the framework requires labelled training data (typically a few hundred to a few thousand examples); compilation can take minutes to hours depending on the optimiser and program size; compiled prompts can be brittle when the model is updated, requiring re-compilation; the framework's mental model takes time to learn (the typed-signature abstraction is unusual).
 For teams that have the data, time, and patience to learn the abstractions, DSPy's lift is genuine and worth the investment.